AEC Pop and Jazz Platform meeting 2023

 Susanne Abbuehl, Jere Laukkanen, Anna Uhuru, Mario Carrillo, Marta Raviglia and Hannes Pries, Barbara Lalić, Stefan Gies and Rico Gubler.

-See you in Rome!
+We were glad to see you in Rome!

 Linda Bloemhard